nitinthewiz/TheLinkBlog/_posts/2010/10/2010-10-15-audible-commit-messages.md

 The code is relatively straightforward.
 Every couple seconds, CommitBot looks for new commits, parses hash tags from the message (#female for a female voice, #novelty for weirder voices, #silent for silent commit messages, etc.), pauses whatever music is playing in the office, and announces the message.

 Intrigued?
-I’m happy.
+Im happy.
 Feel free to grab the source here (tested on OSX).